HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-Lighthouse data is gathered as users run audits, and is a significant corpus of data from which to draw conclusions about the current state of JavaScript on the web.
-At current, just over two thirds of mobile pages are shipping JavaScript resources that are being transformed.
+Just over two thirds of mobile pages are shipping JavaScript resources that are being transformed, or otherwise contain unnecessary legacy JavaScript.

 Transformations can add a lot of extra bytes to production JavaScript for the sake of compatibility, but unless there is a necessity to support older browsers, many of these transforms are unnecessary, and can harm startup performance.
 That so many pages on mobile—and 68% of pages on desktop—are shipping these transforms is concerning.

-Babel is doing much to solve this problem out of the box—such as through [the compiler assumptions feature](https://babeljs.io/docs/en/assumptions)—but Babel is still driven by user-defined configurations, and can only do so much in the presence of outdated configuration files.
+Babel is doing much to solve this problem out of the box, such as through [the compiler assumptions feature](https://babeljs.io/docs/en/assumptions), but Babel is still driven by user-defined configurations, and can only do so much in the presence of outdated configuration files.

-We strongly encourage developers to carefully review their [Babel](https://babeljs.io/docs/en/configuration) and [Browserslist](https://github.com/browserslist/browserslist) configurations to ensure that the minimum amount of transforms are applied to code in order for them to work in browsers targeted.
+We strongly encourage developers to carefully review their [Babel](https://babeljs.io/docs/en/configuration) and [Browserslist](https://github.com/browserslist/browserslist) configurations to ensure that the minimum amount of transforms are applied to code in order for them to work in required browsers.
 Doing so can result in large reduction of bytes shipped to end users.
-Developers have a lot of work to do in this area, and we hope to see this figure decline over time now that the language's JavaScript evolution has relatively stabilized.
+Developers have a lot of work to do in this area, and we hope to see this figure decline over time now that the language's evolution has relatively stabilized.

 ## How is JavaScript used?